 Spend a day in Ponte de Lima, one of Portugal's oldest towns...

 Spreading lazily along the tree-line banks of the river Lima, this is a beautiful town, with fine buildings and pretty cobbled squares.
 Visit on a Monday morning and you may be fortunate enough to witness the local market, which is held on the sandy river beach every other week.

-take the funicular to the church of Santa Luzia.
-If you do not suffer from vertigo, climb the dome and look out from the very very top.
+Take the funicular to the church of Santa Luzia, climb the dome and look out from the very very top.